Pete Ricketts

 Ricketts is the eldest son of Joe Ricketts, founder of TD Ameritrade.
 He is also, with other family members, a part owner of Major League Baseball's Chicago Cubs.
 Ricketts unsuccessfully ran for the U.S. Senate in 2006, losing to incumbent Ben Nelson.
-He ran for governor of Nebraska in 2014, and after narrowly winning the six-way Republican primary, defeated Democratic Party nominee Chuck Hassebrook, 57% to 39%.
-He was reelected in 2018, defeating Democratic nominee Bob Krist, 59% to 41%.
-As governor, Ricketts approved various budgets and tax cuts.
-He was also a firm supporter of capital punishment, and in 2018 the state carried out its first execution since 1997.
+He ran for governor of Nebraska in 2014, and after narrowly winning the six-way Republican primary, won the general election.
+He was reelected in 2018.
+As governor, Ricketts approved various budgets and tax cuts and was a firm supporter of capital punishment; in 2018 the state carried out its first execution since 1997.

-Ricketts left office after his second term as governor of Nebraska in January 2023; shortly after, he was appointed to the U.S. Senate by his gubernatorial successor, Jim Pillen, to fill the vacancy left by the resignation of Ben Sasse.
-Ricketts is seeking election to complete Sasse's term in the 2024 special election and has announced he intends to seek a full six-year term in 2026.
+Ricketts left office after his second term as governor expired on January 5, 2023; a week later he was appointed to the U.S. Senate by his gubernatorial successor, Jim Pillen, to fill the vacancy created by Ben Sasse's resignation.
+He won the election to complete Sasse's term in the 2024 special election, and is running for reelection in 2026.

 Early life

 Ricketts was born in Nebraska City on August 19, 1964, the oldest of four children of Joe Ricketts and Marlene (Volkmer) Ricketts.
 The family later moved to Omaha.
 Joe Ricketts founded First Omaha Securities in 1975, one of the first discount stockbrokers in the United States.
 It prospered, changing its name to Ameritrade, going public in 1997, and changing its name to TD Ameritrade after acquiring TD Waterhouse in 2006.
 Marlene was a teacher.

 Ricketts and his siblings, Tom, Laura, and Todd, all attended Westside High School in Omaha, from which Ricketts graduated in 1982.
-He attended the University of Chicago, receiving a BA in biology in 1986 and an MBA in marketing and finance in 1991.
+He attended the University of Chicago, receiving a Bachelor of Arts in biology in 1986 and a Master of Business Administration in marketing and finance in 1991.